Tonyhaoyu/DH110-TonyXiong/assignment07/README.md

 <img src="./3.png">

 ## Cognitive Walkthrough
 I conducted a cognitive walkthrough of my interactive prototype during class time and received three written feedback from my peers and one oral feedback from Professor Sookie.
-Here are some feedbacks that stood out to me and the changes I made in response to them:
+In terms of the purpose of this Smart Trip feature, participants said that they might use it make better plans for a trip to Hawaii or to find more travelling information on Hawaii.
+They also enjoyed the overall feel of the prototype, saying that it looks very "clean".
+In terms of places for imporvement, here are some feedbacks that stood out to me and the changes I made in response to them:

 1. "There was 2 different kinds of next buttons on different pages.
 This lack of consistency could be an issue."